gbdk-2020/gbdk-2020/gbdk-lib/examples/gb/metasprites/Readme.md

-Metasprite example
+Metasprite Example
 ==================

+Demonstrates using the metasprite features to move and animate a large sprite.

-* Press A button to show/hide the metasprite
+* Press A button to show / hide the metasprite
 * Press B button to cycle through the metasprite animations
-* Press SELECT button to cycle the metasprite through Normal/Flip-Y/Flip-XY/Flip-X
+* Press SELECT button to cycle the metasprite through Normal / Flip-Y / Flip-XY / Flip-X
-* Up/Down/Left/Right to move the metasprite
+* Up / Down / Left / Right to move the metasprite

 In this example the move_metasprite...() functions are called every frame to simplify the example code, regardless of whether the updates